A Ranking Game for Imitation Learning: Algorithm Details

 Figure~\ref{fig:ranking_losses} above shows the flexibility in reward shaping afforded by the two families of parameterized functions.
 The temperature parameter $\beta>0$ encourages the initial preferences to have a smaller performance gap than the latter preferences.
 Conversely, $\beta<0$ encourages the initial preferences to have a larger performance gap compared to the latter preferences.
-We ablate these choice of parameteric function in Appendix~\ref{ap:add_reward_shaping_exps}.
+We ablate these choices of parameteric functions in Appendix~\ref{ap:add_reward_shaping_exps}.